Help and advice: Is it normal?

 Sexuality and sexual orientations are part of a spectrum, and it’s very common for people to question their sexuality.
 Sexual orientation is all about attraction, and whether you’re gay, straight, bisexual or asexual, it’s entirely normal to question how you feel towards others.

-The COVID-19 pandemic has prompted many of us to think and reflect on how we feel.
+Since 2020, it appears that many of us have been have been thinking and reflecting on how we feel.
 This is shown in the increased amount of searches about sexuality.

 Is it normal to cry everyday?